-All nationalities require a visa prior to travel to Germany.
+All other nationalities require a visa prior to travel to Germany.

 Your employer can facilitate visa processing by applying for pre-approval from the Federal Employment Agency (information for your employer is available here - in German).